Utilities AI Future Workforce

 - Organizations should assess market trends and competitive pressures to gauge urgency for AI adoption.

-- A readiness assessment can help determine if the infrastructure supports AI implementation.
+- A readiness assessment can help determine if the existing infrastructure supports AI implementation.

 - Investing during periods of operational inefficiency presents opportunities for immediate gains.